GiladShapira94/Demo/CI-CD automation.md

 The set_function method allow you to set the functions attributes in the project YAML, for example: function source (YAML, py, ipynb, function object) , name of the fucntion, function handler, function image and kind

+**Important Note -** Remote functions as Serving and Nuclio need to set with thier function object to function YAML
 ````
 project.set_function(
     name="training", handler="training.model_training",